Kitchen Science Activities with Food for Kids: Play with your food for Science!

 Dissolving Candy

 Watch as candy colors swirl and dissolve before your eyes.
-This sweet experiment is a delicious way to learn about solubility and color mixing
+This sweet experiment is a delicious way to learn about solubility in different types of liquids.

 DIY Rock Candy